WhatsApp: User statistics

+In May 2025, Meta reported WhatsApp had over 3 billion monthly active users globally.

 Specific markets

 India is by far WhatsApp's largest market in terms of total number of users.
 In May 2014, WhatsApp crossed 50 million monthly active users in India, which is also its largest country by the number of monthly active users, then 70 million in October 2014, making users in India 10% of WhatsApp's total user base.
 In February 2017, WhatsApp reached 200 million monthly active users in India.

 Israel is one of WhatsApp's strongest markets in terms of ubiquitous usage.
 According to Globes, already by 2013 the application was installed on 92% of all smartphones, with 86% of users reporting daily use.

-WhatsApp's group chat feature is reportedly used by many Israeli families to stay in contact with each other.
+In July 2024, WhatsApp reached 100 million users in the United States.

 Competition

-WhatsApp competes with a number of messaging services.
-They include services like iMessage (estimated 1.3 billion active users), WeChat (1.2 billion active users), Telegram (500 million users), Viber (260 million active users), LINE (217 million active users), and Signal (over 50 million active users).
+WhatsApp competes with messaging services including iMessage (estimated 1.3 billion active users), WeChat (1.26 billion active users), Telegram (900 million users), Viber (260 million active users), LINE (217 million active users), KakaoTalk (57 million active users), and Signal (70 million active users).
 Both Telegram and Signal in particular were reported to get registration spikes during WhatsApp outages and controversies.

 WhatsApp has increasingly drawn its innovation from competing services, such as a Telegram-inspired web version and features for groups.
 In 2016, WhatsApp was accused of copying features from a then-unreleased version of iMessage.